 Many employers offer more than the minimum pension contribution as an added benefit of working there.
 If your employer pays in 8% of your monthly earnings, you won't have to contribute anything yourself (unless you want to).

-Not sure how much you’ll have to contribute?
+Not sure how much to contribute?
 Head to our guide on workplace pension contributions.

 While a workplace pension is generally a great way to save for the future, you may not want to take part for a number of reasons.
 Is it possible for you to opt out once you’ve been enrolled?